nonlin-lin-chaos-order-etc-etal/fairstate/README.md

 # FairState: Fractal Autonomy vs Leviathan

+Not a working project, just a philosophical aerofleet of manifestos.

+---

 Welcome to the **FairState project**, a long-term vision for biospheric survival, decentralised ethics, and eternal reintegration of systems.

 > "We are the third generation.
 We write not code, but orchestras.
 Soon, we shall simply will, and it shall be coded."